 Upon completion of a CUIE project, if your research agreement or Data Use Agreement (DUA) requires any destruction/sanitization of data, the following offboarding procedures should be followed:

-- The Research Computing team will contact the PI and relevant Division of Research admin (Office of Research Administration; Technology Control Plan (if applicable) with Export Control Office) and confirm the data destruction requirement.
+2. The Research Computing team will contact the PI and confirm the data destruction requirement.

-- Research Computing staff will verify deletion of data and drives, and provide tiCrypt Audit logs as evidence to ORA and any third parties to confirm deletion of project data.
+4. Research Computing staff will verify deletion of data and drives, and provide tiCrypt Audit logs as evidence to PI and any third parties to confirm deletion of project data.

 Per Tera Insights, deletion in tiCrypt is equivalent to cryptologic sanitization.
 When a user deletes a file from their vault, the system deletes the key file used to decrypt it.
 This very long randomly generated key is the only way to decrypt the file.
 Since the drives contain random noise without any decryption keys, there is no need to officially sanitize.
 Any attempts of data sanitation do not do anything because there is no longer a decryption key.

 Any physical data drives in the CUIE that must be removed will be shredded according to the DIT provided Device Destruction Service.